infor-design/enterprise/docs/TESTING.md

 ## Working With Visual Regression Tests

-Create an e2e visual regression test by using the code snippet below as an example.
+A visual regression test will be similar to the following code snippet.
+But because the tests run on ci in travis we need to mimic the screen shots on that environment.
+So you'll need to do some setup with docker (that will probably only work well on Mac).

 ```javascript
 // Only test visual regressions on Chrome, and the CI